andymeneely/squib/docs/dsl/svg.rst

   file(s) to read in.
 As in :doc:`/arrays`, if this a single file, then it's use for every card in range.
 If the parameter is an Array of files, then each file is looked up for each card.
 If any of them are nil or '', nothing is done for that card.

+  By default, if ``file`` is not found, a warning is logged.
+This behavior can be configured in :doc:`/config`

 .. include:: /args/xy.rst

 data